tivac/modular-css/packages/www/src/guide/usage-js.md

 ##### `exportGlobals`

 By default identifiers wrapped in `:global(...)` are exported for ease of referencing via JS.
-By setting `exportGlobals` to `false` that behavior can be disabled.
+By setting `exportGlobals` to `false` that behavior can be deactivated.
 Mostly useful to avoid warnings when global CSS properties are not valid JS identifiers.

 ```js
 new Processor({